-DBS manages country risk through the Group Credit Risk Management Policy and CCRP, and the said risk is part of our concentration risk management.
+DBS manages country risk through the requirements of the Bank's CCRPs and the said risk is part of our concentration risk management.
 The way we manage transfer risk at DBS is set out in our Country Risk Management Standard.
 This includes an internal transfer risk and sovereign risk rating system, where assessments are made independently of business decisions.
-Our transfer risk limits are set in accordance with DBS' Risk Appetite Policy.
+Our transfer risk limits are set in accordance with the Group Risk Appetite Policy.

-Limits for strategic and non-strategic countries are set based on country-specific strategic business considerations as well as the acceptable potential loss according to our Risk Appetite.
-Senior management and credit management actively evaluate what the right transfer risk exposures for DBS should be, taking into account the risks and rewards, as well as whether they are in line with our strategic intent.
+Country limits are set based on countryspecific strategic business considerations as well as the acceptable potential loss according to our Risk Appetite.
+Senior management and credit management actively evaluate and determine the appropriate transfer risk exposures for DBS taking into account the risks and rewards and whether they are in line with our strategic intent.
 Limits for all other countries are set using a model-based approach.

-All country limits are subject to approval by the BRMC.
+All country limits are approved by the BRMC.